michaeljmuller/plexstack/README.md

 # Initial SAB Configuration (Usenet and Download Folders)

-★ First, visit the SAB web page.
+★ First, visit the SAB web page at http://hostname:9991/.
 You'll be presented with a quick-start wizard.
 Pick your language and then click "Start Wizard >".

 ★ On the next page, enter the requested information about your usenet service provider.
 Check the advanced settings;